daniissac/budgetme/README.md

 5. **Viewing Charts**: Scroll down to see visual representations of your spending habits and trends.

-6. **Exporting/Importing Data**: Use the "Export Data" button to download your data, and the "Import Data" button to restore a previous backup.
+6. **Exporting Data**: Use the "Export Data" button to download your data

 ## Offline Usage